The President Kennedy Assassination

 What is also surprising is that a man who had just fired at the President went to drink a Coke in the lunchroom rather than to leave the TSBD as soon as possible before the doorways were sealed.

-Furthermore, Carolyn Arnold, a TSBD worker, saw Oswald in the lunchroom 10-15 minutes before the shooting.
-It is thus not very plausible that a man who was getting ready to fire at the President was not in position at that time, and this for two good reasons.
+Furthermore, Carolyn Arnold, a TSBD worker, saw Oswald in the second floor lunchroom at 12:15 p.m. then on the first floor at 12:25 p.m.
+It is thus quite unconceivable that Oswald was not in position at that time, and this for two good reasons.

 1. Oswald would not have taken the risk to miss the motorcade.